mt-shihab26/developershihab.com/src/content/projects/quickdoctorsnote/index.md

 ---
 logo: logo.png
 name: Quick Doctor's Note
-description: SaaS application that generates customizable medical notes in minutes.
+description: A SaaS application that generates customizable medical notes in minutes.
 It has user profile management and a comprehensive admin dashboard for handing administrative tasks.
 technologies:
     - Laravel
     - React